-INTERIOR DESIGN: Associate Professors, R. Krikac, J. M. Melcher; Assistant Professors, K. Ryan, J. Theodorson.
+INTERIOR DESIGN: Program Coordinator and Associate Professor, J. M. Melcher; Associate Professor, R. Krikac; Assistant Professors, K. Ryan, J. Theodorson; Instructor: C. Vielle.

 The School of Design and Construction integrates the disciplines of architecture, interior design, landscape architecture, and construction management.
 The School recognizes that design and construction professionals work collaboratively to design and construct places in our environment.
 The integrated model teaches students the skill sets required for their chosen design major while offering a series of collaborative learning experiences that give students a substantial advantage when entering the job market.

-Programs of study in the school lead to the following degrees: a Bachelor of Science in Architectural Studies (a four-year degree) followed by a 1.5, 2.5, or 3.5 year Master of Architecture degree that is accredited by the National Architectural Accreditation Board (NAAB), a Bachelor of Science in Construction Management (a four-year degree) that is accredited by the American Council for Construction Education (ACCE), a Bachelor of Arts in Interior Design accredited by the Council for Interior Design Accreditation (CIDA), and a Bachelor of Landscape Architecture accredited by the American Society of Landscape Architects (ASLA).
+Programs of study in the school lead to the following degrees: a Bachelor of Science in Architectural Studies (a four-year degree) followed by a 1.5, 2.5, or 3.5 year Master of Architecture degree that is accredited by the National Architectural Accreditation Board (NAAB), a Bachelor of Arts in Interior Design accredited by the Council for Interior Design Accreditation (CIDA), a Bachelor of Landscape Architecture accredited by the American Society of Landscape Architects (ASLA), and a Bachelor of Science in Construction Management (a four-year degree) that is accredited by the American Council for Construction Education (ACCE).
 The school also offers a Master of Arts in Interior Design and a Master of Science in Landscape Architecture.